matter-lib/matter/CODESTYLE.md

 - `@param` refers to a function parameter, it is followed by the parameter name and a description, e.g. `@param <name> <description>`.
 - `@return` refers to what a function returns, it only needs to be followed with a description, e.g. `@return <description>`.
-If there is no return value then it can be ommited.
+If there is no return value then it can be omitted.

 ### Variables